-On east it would appear that Budapest is on a stadium building binge with 3 or 4 new facilities, below:
+On east it would appear that Budapest is on a stadium building binge with 3 or 4 new facilities, above and below:

 And then in the future, below, also in Budapest is the winner of an architectural competition that caught my eye: